 17. Gucci Mane

 Gucci Mane (real name: Radric Delantic Davis), is best known for being one of the founders of trap music, and for having pushed a lot of new artists.
+Both Wealthy Gorilla and Celebrity Net Worth estimate Gucci’s networth to be at 12 million dollars.
 Unfortunately, Radric can not carry a major hit on his own.
 Very much like Fat Joe, his biggest songs are features with other artists.
-Nonetheless, his only notable solo music video, Bucket List, racks a decent 17 million views.
+Nonetheless, his notable solo music video, Bucket List, racks a decent 17 million views.
 He is also most probably, the top famous drug dealer-turned-rapper artist, right along with Jay Z. Funnily enough, this is the only rapper, that Wikipedia decided to explicitly share his timeline of drug dealing: 1993-2001.
-He also had plenty of close calls and also, always fortunate to have survived everything.
+He also had plenty of close calls and yet, always fortunate to have survived everything.

 16. Method Man

-Method Man (real name: Clifford Smith Jr.), widely famous for being a member of the Wu-Tang Clan, saw himself forced to sell drugs due to poverty.
-Even though the group was starting to get recognition, they still did not have enough financial independence for Clifford not to turn to other ventures.
+Method Man (real name: Clifford Smith Jr.), widely famous for being a member of the Wu-Tang Clan, and more recently for having loved on Wendy Williams back in her ‘coke days’, saw himself forced to sell drugs due to poverty.
+He’s not doing bad currently though, with a reported networth of 14 million dollars.
+Even though the hip hop group was starting to get recognition, they still did not have enough financial independence for Clifford not to turn to other ventures.
 His top viewed solo music video is Bring the Pain, having gathered over 19 million views.

 14. The Game

-The Game (real name: Jayceon Terrell Taylor), is mostly known for being Dr. Dre’s signees under Aftermath Records.
+The Game (real name: Jayceon Terrell Taylor), is mostly known for being Dr. Dre’s signee under Aftermath Records.
 Jayceon used to sell drugs along with his older brother Big Fase 100.
 Their ‘business’ led to him being shot on October 1st, 2001.
-However, this very incident, guided him to start looking for another career path.
-The Game’s most well-known solo music video is Dreams, standing at 23 million views.
+However, this very incident, forced him to start looking for another career path.
+The Game’s most well-known solo music video is Dreams, standing at 23 million views, and his networth is reportedly 25 million dollars.

 13. Pusha T

-Pusha T (real name: Terrence LeVarr Thornton), is notorius for his friendship with Kanye West, and that Drake feud, in which he revealed to the world that he had a son with a porn star.
-A ‘sublime’ hint, would be the stage name he picked for himself.
-He also famously admitted in the song Drug Dealers Anyonymous, that he ‘sold more dope than records’.
-It also does not help his image, that his former manager went down for running a drug trafficking ring, getting 32 years in jail.
+Pusha T (real name: Terrence LeVarr Thornton), is notorius for his friendship with Kanye West, and that Drake feud in which he revealed to the world that he had a son with a porn star.
+A ‘sublime’ hint would be the stage name he picked for himself.
+He also famously admitted in the song Drug Dealers Anyonymous, that he “sold more dope than records.”
+It also does not help his image the fact that his former manager went down for running a drug trafficking ring, getting 32 years in jail.
 One must wonder about scape goats in this scenario.
 His most acclaimed music video is Sweet Serenade, with over 34 million views.
+His networth, according to CNW, stands at 15 million dollars.

 11. P. Diddy

-Diddy (full name: Sean John Combs), is famous for his net worth, Ciroc endorsement, his songs, and the artists he signed and never launched into a successful career of their own.
+Diddy (full name: Sean John Combs), is famous for his networth of 885 million dollars, Ciroc endorsement, his songs, and the artists he signed and never launched into a successful career of their own.
 His most famous solo music video is I Need a Girl Part 2, with 44 milion views.
-He used to sell drugs while he was a student at the university.
-He then had to face consequences which made him rethink the chosen path and proceeded to focus on music and entertainment.
+He used to sell drugs in his university days.
+But then, he had to face consequences which made him rethink the chosen path and proceeded to focus on music, entertainment, and business ventures.

 10. Busta Rhymes

-Busta Rhymes (real name: Trevor George Smith Jr.), is an international rapper, having been on songs with artists like Mariah Carey, Chris Brown, Ciara, Janet Jackson.
-Until he got his record deal, he chose to ‘hustle’ so he could afford buying essentials, like clothes and cars.
+Busta Rhymes (real name: Trevor George Smith Jr.) is an international rapper with an estimated networth of 20 million dollars, that has songs with the likes of Mariah Carey, Chris Brown, Ciara, Janet Jackson, and others.
+Until he got his record deal, he chose to ‘hustle’ so he could afford buying essentials like clothes and cars.
 This comes from another interview with Vlad TV.
 Someone give Vlad a cookie!
-I can see now why many think Vlad is an undercover agent.
+We can see now why many think Vlad is an undercover agent.
 He gets these rappers admitting to selling drugs on video, publicly, officially, in front of the whole world.
 Back to Busta, his top solo music video is Touch It, having accumulated over 51 million views.

 Jay-Z (real name: Shawn Corey Carter), is the world’s greatest rapper alive.
+Or so they say.
+If lyrically not the absolute best, he just might be the absolute richest one with a networth reportedly standing at 1 billion dollars.
 He has won over 22 Grammys, sold over 100 million records worldwide, and is married to Queen B!
-That alone makes this guy stand out a whole lot.
-Jay has openly spoken about his drug dealer days, saying that it had prepared him for the music industry.
+That alone rightfully places Hov in a lane of his own.
+Jay has openly spoken about his drug dealer days, saying that it has prepared him for the music industry.
 He is very honest about it though and never romanticized the idea of selling drugs.
 He actually advises against it as one might either die, or go to jail.
 His most famous viewed music video to this day, is The Story of O.J., with over 104 million views, and almost 70k comments.

 8. A$AP Rocky

 A$AP Rocky (real name: Rakim Athelaston Mayers) has managed to record 13 Hot 100 Songs.
+Accordingly, CNW places his networth at 10 million dollars.
 His most viewed solo music video on YouTube is L$D, standing at 131 million views, as of February 2020.
 He used to sell cannabis and crack during the times when he, his mother, and his sister, were homeless.
 In 2004, Rakim served two weeks in Rikers Island for drug dealing.
 His cellmate was the rapper Casanova.

 7. Snoop Dogg

 Snoop Dogg (real name: Calvin Cordozar Broadus Jr.), is one of the top rappers in the world, who reinvented himself over and over again, and managed to make his persona relevant on multiple occasions, having had records with countless foreign artists.
 He has managed to sell over 23 million albums in US, and 35 million globally.
+CNW reports his net worth to be 150 million dollars.
 Ironically, his most famous music video is for a DANCE song (music by David Guetta), called Sweat, having gathered almost 165 million views.
 Calvin was never jailed for drugs per se, however he did jail time for the intention of selling drugs, and had Cameron Diaz admit on TV she used to buy weed from him.
 Call him cool weed dealer?!

 T.I. (real name: Clifford Joseph Harris Jr.), is globally known for his collaborations with the likes of Rihanna, Justin Timberlake, Iggy Azalea, Kendrick Lamar, and many others.
 He is also hugely respected by his peers, as he too is one of the founding fathers of trap music.
 His most viewed solo music video is Whatever You Like, at 196 million views.
-T.I. dealt drugs as soons as 14 years old, getting arrested multiple times.
+T.I. dealt drugs as young as 14 years old, getting arrested multiple times.
+He successfully overcame his humble beginnings with a networth of allegedly 50 million dollars.

-Eazy-E (real name: Eric Lynn Wright), is famous for having been a member of the N.W.A rap group, which in the last few years, had a crazy resurgence in popularity after the biographical documentary Straight Outta Compton.
+Eazy-E (real name: Eric Lynn Wright), is famous for having been a member of the N.W.A rap group, which in the last few years had a crazy resurgence in popularity after the biographical documentary Straight Outta Compton.
 Eazy-E’s top viewed music video is Real Muthaphuckkin G’s, with over 211 million views.
-He dealt so many drugs that by the age of 22, 1986, Eric had allegedly saved about $250,000.
+He dealt so many drugs that by the age of 22, 1986, Eric had allegedly saved about $250,000 (equivalent to $600,000 in 2021.)
+His reported networth at the moment of his death was 8 million dollars, which would be over 13 million dollars in 2021 after inflation.

 4. Notorious B.I.G.